LockTrip Testnet Wallet Setup for the Raspberry Pi (OLD)

 Tip: pressing the “tab” key while typing a folder name will autocomplete the folder name.

-Once you are in the “bin” folder, use the following command to start the LockTrip wallet in testnet mode:
+In the “bin” folder, use the following command to start the LockTrip wallet in testnet mode:

 ./locktripd -daemon -testnet